Editor: Rory O’Connor

 I See Science Heading Straight For Bankruptcy (October 1958)

-These two articles appeared in the Church of England Newspaper shortly after the publication of a central work Owen Barfield’s, Saving the Appearances in 1957.
+These two articles appeared in The Church of England Newspaper shortly after the publication of a central work Owen Barfield’s, Saving the Appearances in 1957.
 Has the evolution of our understanding of phenomena, with the rise of natural scientific observation and the decline of the vision that gave rise to the myths, been entirely an abandonment of illusion, indicating cognitive progress?
 No, answers Barfield, and in taking the time to answer such an elementary question regarding this central work of his in short newspaper-style paragraphs, may open up something of its concerns to new readers, as it did originally for a Church of England audience.
 The articles clarify Barfield’s arguments for those getting to grips with the terms in which they are expressed in Saving the Appearances.
 They were both written in response to articles by John Wren-Lewis (1923 – 2006), a British scientist and psychologist who at the time of this debate with Barfield was involved in industrial chemical research, and was an Anglican layman of a rationalist frame of mind.
 Wren-Lewis later, in the 1980s, underwent a near-death experience which changed his view regarding the reasonableness of other modes of consciousness, even as he remained sceptical about paths in their pursuit.

 A Selection of Essays